 Autologous Tissue Breast Reconstruction

 Autologous tissue breast reconstruction involves reconstructing the breast with the patient’s own tissues.
-These tissues are generally taken from the abdomen, the back, or the buttock, with the abdomen (TRAM flap) being the most common.
+This technique is often considered the “gold standard” of breast reconstruction, and it has undergone many advancements over the years.
+Microvascular surgery, such as muscle-sparing techniques and DIEP perforator flaps, have allowed for adequate transfers of a patient’s tissue while minimizing trauma to the donor area.
+Donor tissues are generally taken from the abdomen, the back, or the buttock, with the abdomen (TRAM flap) being the most common.

 Autologous and Prosthetic Breast Reconstruction